obsidian/orion/README.md

 # Orion

-A minimal, rails'esk router for `HTTP::Server`.
+A minimal, rails'esk routing library for `HTTP::Server`.

 Orion allows you to easily add routes, groups, and middleware in order to construct your application's routing layer.